The memo should be no longer than necessary. Don't leave important things out but don't write a paragraph when a sentence or two will do.

 Bad: "To calculate the effect of the proposed $5 tax on each new tire sold, it is first necessary to convert the tax to an equivalent percentage change in the price.
 The average price of a tire is $100 so the tax would raise the price by 5%.
 Next, the percentage change in the price is multiplied by the price elasticity of demand for the good.
 The elasticity shows the percentage change in the quantity demanded for a percentage change in the good's price.
 Multiplying it by the price change thus shows the percentage change in the amount of the good that will be demanded.
 The demand elasticity for tires has been estimated to be in the range of -0.2 to -0.4.
 Thus, the 5% increase in tire prices would reduce tire sales by 1% to 2%."

 Better: "The tax would raise tire prices by 5%.
-Using the best available economic data on tire demand, it is likely that tire sales would fall by 1% to 2%."
+Census data from 2010-2015 shows that tire sales fall by 2-4% for a 10% increase in price, so in this case it is likely that tire sales would fall by 1% to 2%."

 Bad: "Eliminating rent control will benefit an average tenant by $75."